-Join Richard Harrington for an in-depth discussion in this video Recovering skies, part of Nondestructive Exposure and Color Correction with Photoshop CC (2014).
+Join Richard Harrington for an in-depth discussion in this video Recovering skies, part of Photoshop CC 2014: Nondestructive Exposure and Color Correction.

 - When working with raw files, one task that's much easier to achieve is recovering a blown-out sky, or lifting an underexposed sky.
 That's because the raw file contains a lot more information than a JPEG or a TIFF.
 Here's a classic problem, shooting under a shaded roof out into the sky.
 Now, the clicking of the auto button will make an initial adjustment, and it did okay on this roof.
 I think it's a bit bright so I'll pull that down slightly.

 The challenge, though, is really the sky area.
 You'll notice that on the histogram there's really two divides.
 This area here is describing the thatched roof, and this over here is the sky.
 Well, I can grab that and start to move it more towards the middle, and you see that many of the details in the clouds are restored.
 The tough part is dealing with the overall midtones there, though.
 As I pull the sky down, it gets really dark in the roof.

 Now, you can continue to work these two pushing them together, and essentially, we end up with a split between shadows and highlights.
 What this has done is ended up putting a balance where the highlights are fully recovered and the shadows are fully lifted.
 Then, dragging the middle exposure, we could find an initial balance that works.
 Now, I'm gonna bring things down a bit, and really get those clouds looking nice and detailed.
 Some clarity brings it back, and while I'm mostly happy, what I'd like to do is brush in a bit of an adjustment.